thehyve/transmart-core/transmart-batch/docs/data_formats/clinical_data_file.md

 ___

 **Note:** In the examples above, each variation on the basic structure of clinical data files is shown separately for clarity reasons.
 However, none of them are mutually exclusive.
-In principle, a patient's observation value can be part of both a trial visit and patient visit, while having its own observation start and end date and any nubmer of custom modifiers.
+In principle, a patient's observation value can be part of both a trial visit and patient visit, while having its own observation start and end date and any number of custom modifiers.